 I know that unexpected and stressful things happen: illnesses, family difficulties, financial challenges, and many other unpleasant surprises.
 I wish these things didn't happen during the academic quarter, but they do.
-Sometimes when these things happen, students "disappear"; they stop completing assignments and ignore my emails until it is too late.
-But there is a better alternative: reach out to me and together we can figure out the best course of action.
+Sometimes when these things happen, students "disappear"; they stop completing assignments and ignore emails until it is too late.
+But there is a better alternative: reach out to me and/or your Umoja Counselor, and together we can figure out the best course of action.
 Your success in this class is important to me and I will do what I can to help you succeed.
-So please, if life happens to you this quarter, SEND ME AN EMAIL OR COME TO DROP IN OFFICE HOURS!
+So please, if life happens to you this quarter, EMAIL ME/AND OR MAURICE OR COME TO DROP IN OFFICE HOURS!